 Disclaimer: This is my original work with details sourced from reading the comic book and doing personal research.
 Anyone who wants to use this article, in part or in whole, needs to secure first my permission and agree to cite me as the source and author.
 Let it be known that any unauthorized use of this article will constrain the author to pursue the remedies under R.A.
 No. 8293, the Revised Penal Code, and/or all applicable legal actions under the laws of the Philippines.

 Thank you for reading.
-If you find this article engaging, please click the like button below and also please consider sharing this article to others.
+If you find this article engaging, please click the like button below and also please consider sharing this article to others as well as making a donation to support my publishing..
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
-Feel free to contact me as well.
+Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram at https://www.instagram.com/authorcarlocarrasco